pshriwise/xdg/README.md

 [Documentation can be found here](https://pshriwise.github.io/xdg/)

-Currently limited to facet-based geometry composed of triangles.
+Currently limited to facet-based geometry composed of triangles or tetrahedra.

+XDG stands on the shoulders of the [Direct Accelerated Geometry Monte Carlo (DAGMC)](https://svalinn.github.io/DAGMC/index.html>) toolkit and it's development team, from which it draws significant guidance and inspiration.
+The intent of this library is to provide expanded DAGMC functionality across multiple mesh libraries and formats.

 Benchmarking
 ------------